ShalokShalom/catpic/README.md

 **Trade-offs:**
 - **BASIS 1×2**: Perfect color representation (2 colors per cell, no approximation) but chunky appearance
-- **BASIS > 1×2**: Better spatial detail but colors are approximated to fit 2-color constraint per cell
+- **BASIS > 1×2**: Better spatial detail, but colors are approximated to fit the 2-color constraint per cell
 - Higher BASIS = more glyxels per character = better detail, but slower rendering and color approximation

 **Color accuracy note:** Each terminal character can only display 2 colors (foreground + background).
 BASIS 1×2 uses simple half-blocks, so colors map perfectly.
 Higher BASIS levels subdivide cells into more glyxels, requiring color approximation to find the best 2-color representation for each cell's content.